You are here

 Interrupt Request.
 Part of the operating system of a computer that allows a connected device to request attention from the processor in order to transfer data to it or from it.

-A separate room or enclosure designed to provide acoustic isolation from external noise.
+A separate room or enclosure, often called a 'Booth' designed to provide acoustic isolation from external noise.
 Often used alongside a studio's main live room to record vocals or drums, for example, without spill from other instruments.

 A device intended to prevent the transmission of physical vibrations over a specific frequency range, such as a rubber or foam block.
 The term can also be applied to audio isolation transformers, used to provide galvanic isolation between the source and destination, thus avoiding ground loops.